-Idaho Power Company-Power Supply (Interconnection Customer) contracted with Idaho Power Company (IPC) to perform a Facilities Study (FS) for interconnection of the proposed 20 MW #749 (Project) to the 13.8kV for the formed of IPC's Hunt Station.
+Idaho Power Company-Power Supply (Interconnection Customer) contracted with Idaho Power Company (IPC) to perform a Facilities Study (FS) for interconnection of the proposed 20 MW #750 (Project) to the 13.8kV in the yard of IPC's Hunt Station.
 In accordance with Section 1.1.1 of IPC's Small Generator Interconnection Procedures (SGIP), the Project was studied for Energy Resource Interconnection Service (ERIS).